 - Our Clients should be particularly careful when drafting their company’s M&AA in Jordan to prevent equity loss when news share are being issued.
 In such event, local regulations indeed neither guarantee i) the need for their prior approval nor ii) their right to be priority buyers;

-- For all the reasons listed above, Jordan is ranked as the 14th worst country in the world for investor protection and compares unfavorably to most other Middle Eastern countries including i) Saudi Arabia ii) the UAE and iii) Bahrain.
+- For all the reasons listed above, Jordan is ranked 105th country in the world for investor protection and compares unfavorably to most other Middle Eastern countries including i) Saudi Arabia ii) the UAE and iii) Bahrain.

 - While Jordan is a stable country, our Clients will still exposed to many regional risks, including:

 - The Islamic State (ISIS) in Irak has publicly announced its will to expand to Jordan.
 While US military prevents this threat, terrorist attacks and small scale infighting may take place in the northern part of the country;

 - Further escalation of the Palestinian conflict may force the Jordanian government to adopt sanctions against Israel or face instability.
 Over half of the population of Jordan is indeed Palestinian or of Palestinian ascend;